plty/nus/enrolled/parallel-CS3210/asss/ass-1/REPORT.md

 # Train Network Simulation using Parallel Programming (MPI)

+### Agus Sentosa Hermawan & Jerrell Ezralemuel

+##### Full data can be viewed at this [Sheets](https://docs.google.com/spreadsheets/d/1ycBGbnsTEf_JzwuqpB4_IDfQKWS_2H73EuC3nWSXD4k/edit?usp=sharing) and testcases and code can be viewed at this [Github](https://github.com/plty/nus/tree/master/enrolled/parallel-CS3210/asss/ass-1)

 ## Assumptions

 - The assumptions taken for using this method is the computer can handle the number of links to be processed.
-- The train is larger than the number of links such that simulating every tick is worth the computation and sharing the train information with all of the links is worth the computation. and efficient.
+- The train is larger than the number of links such that simulating every tick is worth the computation and sharing the train information with all of the links is worth the computation, hence this implementation will be efficient.

 ## Implementation Details